-Ideally would the V/Q ratio of the whole lung be 1, meaning that we have just enough perfusion of the alveoli to saturate the blood fully with oxygen.
-When this ratio deviates far from 1 do we call it V/Q ratio mismatching.
+Ideally the V/Q ratio of the whole lung would be 1, meaning that we have just enough perfusion of the alveoli to saturate the blood fully with oxygen.
+When this ratio deviates far from 1 we call it V/Q ratio mismatching.

 Decreased ventilation/perfusion ratio